manifesting-ba/google-ads/README.md

 - Ad Performance Analysis: Evaluation of ROAS, CTR, and CVR to determine campaign efficiency.
 - Time-Based Performance: Identifying weekday and monthly patterns through CTR, CVR, and ROAS to uncover seasonality and guide budget allocation.
 - Audience & Device Trends: Understanding how different devices and keywords contribute to campaign outcomes (ROAS, CTR, CVR).

+The SQL queries used to inspect and clean the data for this analysis can be found here Targeted SQL queries regarding various business questions can be found here An interactive Tableau dashboard can be found here

+# Data Structure & Initial Checks
+The dataset consists of raw, uncleaned advertising records from a Google Ads campaign with each row representing the performance of a single ad on a given date.

+# Executive Summary